In this post we will go over what to feed your fish, and how many fish you should have in the tank in relation to the size of your Aquaponics system.

 - 3. Keep blending until smooth while adding liquid of your choice be it water, lemon juice, or vegetable juice.
 The object is to build a dough type of texture

-- 4. Now you can ad some grinded-down vitamins and fish oil keeping the dough-like consistancy
+- 4. Now you can ad some grinned-down vitamins and fish oil keeping the dough-like consistency

 - 5. Now run the through a Pasta Rolling Machine or Meat grinder.
 When you see the noodles appear out the other side of the tool, cut them into pellet-size pieces with a sharp blade

 - 6. Now you will put the pellets on a sheet of foil and dehydrate them at a low temperature in your oven while occasionally spraying them with olive oil.

 - 7. When the pellets have dried off thoroughly you can enclose them in freezer bags where they can stay fresh for up to six months

 Here is an article for more information on making your own pellets Fish Food Pellets